JustEmuTarkov/JET-Backend-Server/Readme.md

 - file `removeUselessDB_folders.cmd` removes folders listed above from db folder.
 - `all_locales.7z` contains all locales which you can include to your server it weights too much so thats why i left it in archive - you will need to edit them abit so make sure you dont mess it up :)

-## Variables accessing and structure
+## Variables Accessing and Structure
   _unifying global scope variables_
 variables below are global which means you can access them without assigning them anywhere.